Proteus effect: Extension to offline behavior

 The Proteus effect has been found to influence offline behavior after engaging with virtual avatars.
 In a study, participants who used tall, attractive avatars to play video games, later negotiated more aggressively and assertively with confederates during face-to-face interactions.
 Other demonstrations were found in studies about prosocial behavior, in which participants using hero avatars (Superman) allocated more pleasant food (chocolate) subsequently when offline, reflecting prosocial behavior, while those using villain avatars (Voldemort) allocated more unpleasant food (chilli sauce), reflecting antisocial behavior.

 The duration of the Proteus effect's offline influence is found to be short-lived.
 In one virtual reality study, participants using older avatars (compared to young) walked slower.
 This effect briefly persisted when participants were instructed to walk through a corridor offline, but diminished halfway.
 The authors concluded with "fast post-embodiment decay rates for behavioral changes".
-While mechanisms behind the Proteus effect's "temporal extends" remain unclear, some researchers have proposed that prolonged attitude changes to extend these behavioral outcomes.
+While mechanisms behind the Proteus effect's "temporal extends" remain unclear, some researchers have proposed that prolonged attitude changes may help to extend these behavioral outcomes.